vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 5. Create an SSH key without a passphrase and add it to your GitHub account (please see [this GitHub document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) if you are unsure how).
 6. From the main Jenkins dashboard, go to Manage Jenkins, Manage Credentials.
 Next, click the Jenkins Store under “Stores scoped to Jenkins”, and click Global Credentials, then Add Credentials on the left-hand side of the page.
 7. Set the Kind to **SSH Username with Private Key**.
-8. Set the ID field to “git_automation”.
+8. Set the ID field to `git_automation`.
 The ID enables you to refer to the key in your pipeline scripts, and if you don’t set a specific value, Jenkins will assign a UUID.
 9. Copy and paste the private key into the Key field.